pnwlady/401-http-framework/README.md

 ```
 Parameters are a path to a resource and a route.

+NOTE:<i>You may get an error if you add a leading '/' to your file path statement.</i>

 <h2>Code to quickly set up a POST route without a callback.</h2>
 ```
 wff.router.post('/myBlog');